baiango/llm_custom_instructions/README.md

 1. Breakdown this format from what you understand.
 Is it coherent for LLMs?
 2. How would you write [engaging opening] for prompt ["How to make your text engaging for readers?"]
 3. How would you define [minimal characters]?
+4. Which one sounds the most important to you?
+Give them a score to 1000000 for yourself.
+5. Which text will most likely make you do it?
 </details>

 # Topic Explorer